 Impact of Cannabis during stabilization on methadone maintenance treatment

-Medical cannabis laws and opoiod analgestic overdose mortality in the United States
+Medical cannabis laws and opioid analgesic overdose mortality in the United States

-The overdose of opioid analegesic mortality still continues to increase in the United States of America; this is facilitated by the increased chronic pain prescribers.
-Due to the fact that chronic pain being main medical cannabis induction, the laws ghat gives the access to the cannabis of medicine may interfere with overdpse to the opioid analgesics in those states that have accepted to enact them.
-The objective of this study is to try and determine the association that exists between the state medical presence laws and mortality of the opioid analgetic.
+The overdose of opioid analgesic mortality still continues to increase in the United States of America; this is facilitated by the increased chronic pain prescribers.
+Due to the fact that chronic pain being main medical cannabis induction, the laws that give them access to the cannabis of medicine may interfere with overdose to the opioid analgesics in those states that have accepted to enact them.
+The objective of this study is to try and determine the association that exists between the state medical presence laws and mortality of the opioid analgesic.
 The results were that three of the states inclusive of California had these laws of medical cannabis in use.
-Other ten states inclusive of Alaska put in use these laws of medicine in the year1999-2010, those states that has this law had a 24% lower opioid rate compared with those states without the laws of medical cannabis associates themselves with slightly lower level of state opioid overdose rates of mortality.
-An enhanced investigation is needed to give a determination of how the laws of the medical cannabis can interact with those policies that are aimed to prevent the overdose of the opioid analgestic.
+The other ten states inclusive of Alaska put in use these laws of medicine in the year1999-2010, those states that have this law had a 24% lower opioid rate compared with those states without the laws of medical cannabis associates themselves with a slightly lower level of state opioid overdose rates of mortality.
+An enhanced investigation is needed to give a determination of how the laws of medical cannabis can interact with those policies that are aimed to prevent the overdose of the opioid analgesic.

 CBD for the cannabis withdrawal treatment